 A second GBYP Operational Meeting on Tagging, Biological and Genetic Sampling and Analyses was organized in Madrid on April 17 & 18, 2012, during the extension period of Phase 2, for discussing all practical aspects concerning the final activities of Phase 2 and the final plans for Phase 3.
 A total of 28 scientists joined the meeting, which resulted in intense and productive discussions, useful for better defining all the operational details and clarifying some uncertainties.
-The Call for tenders was issued on March 26, 2012, anticipating the official beginning of Phase 3 for allowing the field activities to start on time.
-The contract was awarded on June 6, 2012, to an International Consortium of twelve entities.
-The sampling is currently almost on schedule.
+The full details are available on Deliverable 2.2 (issued on June 22, 2012).